Multicolor Image

 4. Communicate with Your Clients and Partners.
 You guessed it, the next step is to communicate!
 While you’re communicating with your team and those directly associated with the crisis, it’s equally as important to connect with your current and potential clients and your partners.
 Keeping them in the dark is not the answer.
 Making a connection and addressing the issue directly with them, even though they may not be directly involved or affected, will only strengthen your relationships.

 5. Stay Connected and Be Responsive.
-It’s important to keep monitoring what is being said about your organization in both traditional and social media platforms.
+It’s important to keep monitoring what is being said about your organization on both traditional and social media platforms.
 There are many applications that can be utilized to notify you if you’re mentioned online.
-Keeping good relationships with your clients, stakeholders and employees will also help in keeping you informed.
+Keeping good relationships with your clients, stakeholders, and employees will also help in keeping you informed.
 You’ll have additional insider sources who can relay information to you.
 By being informed, you can be better prepared for further comments and have a plan for response.
 It’s about maintaining a positive reputation.